 - recurring symptoms

-- lung infection
+- an infection

 - temporary mental confusion

 days.
-You may be kept longer if bleeding occurs before, during, or after
+You may need to stay longer if bleeding occurs before, during, or after

 health at the time of the procedure.
 Your underlying medical condition will